British caver says considering legal action after Elon Musk 'pedo' tweet

 The unprecedented operation to haul them out involved sedating the footballers and swimming and carrying them through tight, waterlogged passages.

+Musk had proposed using "a tiny, kid-size submarine" featuring technology from his space exploration firm to evacuate the boys, and travelled to Thailand with a prototype last Tuesday.

-Musk's tweets prompted condemnation from those who took part in the mission to save the boys.
+Musk's tweets attacking Unsworth prompted condemnation from those who took part in the mission to save the boys.

 Claus Rasmussen, a Danish national and instructor at Blue Label diving in Phuket, called the allegations "inappropriate" and praised Unsworth's role in the rescue.

-"He was the guy who effectively mapped most of that cave," he told AFP.

-"He was one of the driving forces in getting everything done and clarifying for us divers what was going on."
+"He was one of the driving forces in getting everything done and clarifying for us divers what was going on," he told AFP.

-Musk had earlier provoked condemnation after tweeting that the Thai rescue chief, who had declined the submarine prototype offer, was not really in charge of the operation.
+Musk had earlier triggered controversy after tweeting that the Thai rescue chief, who had declined the submarine prototype offer, was not really in charge of the operation.

+"He's just a PR stunt merchant -- that's all he is," Unsworth said.